yairzo/stock-exchange-quote/README.md

 Notes:

-  The service was planned to work in large scale Multiple copies of the container may be executed in parallel as far as they all talk with the same reids and dynamodb instances
+  The service was planned to work in large scale

+  Multiple copies of the container may be executed in parallel as far as they all talk with the same reids and dynamodb instances

-  A purge function for the dynamodb table data should be run with a schedualer (schedualer is not implemented) For purging the table manually use: http://0.0.0.0:5001/purge_cost_counter
+  A purge function for the dynamodb table data should be run with a schedualer (schedualer is not implemented)

+  For purging the table manually use: http://0.0.0.0:5001/purge_cost_counter

+  To purge the service containers on dev machine use: scripts/delete-docker-images.sh